iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Inner Product Axiomatically Defined.md

 > There are 2 types of inner product, Semi-inner-product and just inner product.
 The later is stricter than the former.

 Semi-Inner Product is very similar to inner product defined over the vector space of complex vectors and the with complex field.
+It's very different for the inner product defined over the real space due to the presence of conjugacy and the linearity only applies to one of the arguments of the mapping.

 ---